humbertovarona/SensorViewer/README.md

 # Description

 Displays on the screen values of magnitudes measured and sent to the RS232 serial port of a computer

+# Configuration files

+- serialport.json
+> JSON file for the configuration of the connection to the RS232 port
+- sensorviewer.json
+> JSON file for the configuration of the sensor value records
+- parameters.json
+> JSON file for the configuration of the magnitudes and units of measurement that will be displayed